 ➤ by Oma Gerhild Fulson

-Cooking green beans, German-style, makes wonderful side dish for almost any meal.
-Cooked till just tender with a creamy white sauce.
-This one is reminiscent of the way my Mutti cooked many vegetables.
+Cooking green beans, German-style, makes a wonderful side dish for almost any meal.
+Cooking the grüne Bohnen till just tender with a creamy white sauce is so traditional and so lecker!

 Most common were a mix of peas and carrots.
 Another, were these green beans.
 And, being green beans, the best herb to season them with is Bohnenkraut (bean herb) ... a type of summer savory.

 Don't want the cream sauce?
 Then drizzle the cooked beans with some browned butter and sprinkle with grated cheese.
 Also very German.